-During the teaching and learning activity, students learn digital literacy according to one of the following levels.
-By the end of the teaching activity, students should be able to:
+During the teaching and learning activity, students learn digital literacy according to one of the following levels:

-Novice Intermediate Advanced Awareness of Base Level Knowledge Explain Apply the concept somewhat Analyze Intentional and Effective Application Transfer to a new situation Describe relevant digital methods, technologies and/or media but have limited knowledge about underlying ideas and relevance to a broader context.
-Describe relevant digital methods, technologies and/or media and can explain the underlying ideas, potentials and limitations to a broader context.
-Demonstrate a good understanding of relevant digital methods, technologies and/or media and provides critical explanations of underlying ideas, potentials and limitations to a broader context.
+Novice Intermediate Advanced Awareness of Base Level Knowledge Explain Apply the concept somewhat Analyze Intentional and Effective Application Transfer to a new situation Describe relevant digital methods, technologies and/or media but has limited knowledge about underlying ideas and relevance to a broader context.
+Describe a range of relevant digital methods, technologies and/or media and provides general explanations of underlying ideas, potentials and limitations to a broader context.
+Describe a range of relevant digital methods, technologies and/or media and provides critical explanations of underlying ideas, potentials and limitations to a broader context.
 Use relevant digital methods, technologies and/or media to solve academic and/or professional tasks and problems.
 Use and adjust relevant digital methods, technologies and/or media to solve academic and/or professional tasks and problems, but with limited critical reflection.
 Use and adjust relevant digital methods, technologies and/or media to solve academic and/or professional tasks and problems, and reflects critically on the results.
 Select and use relevant digital methods, technologies and/or media, but with limited adaptation to the specific context.
 Select and use relevant digital methods, technologies and/or media with some appropriate adaptation to the specific context.
 Suggest and use relevant digital methods, technologies and/or media appropriately and argues critically about relevance, potentials and limitations.